tscientist/assembly-voting-manager-api/README.md

 - Valid the CPF of the voting member
 - ✨Counts the votes and returns the result of the poll ✨

+The API is running on an EC2 instance and can be tested through the url: http://ec2-15-228-43-32.sa-east-1.compute.amazonaws.com:8080

 ## Tech